2008 NASCAR Canadian Tire Series

 Scott Steckly won his first of four championships.

 D. J. Kennington finished third in points.

 Jason White, the NASCAR Rookie of the Year.

-The 2008 NASCAR Canadian Tire Series was an exciting season of racing and the second season of the series.
-Scott Steckly, who dominated many events He won three of the first four events of the year fought off a late season charge from Thomson Jr. to become the series second ever champion winning by a margin of 24 points.
-British Columbia native Jason White was the rookie of the year beating Anthony Simone.
-Past CASCAR champion Peter Gibbons decided to retire after a lengthy career.
+The 2008 NASCAR Canadian Tire Series was the second season of the stock-car racing NASCAR Canada Series.
+Scott Steckly became the series' second ever champion, winning three of the first four events of the season, and fighting off a late season charge from Don Thomson Jr. to win the championship by 24 points.
+British Columbia native Jason White was awarded rookie of the year, beating Anthony Simone.
+It also marked the final season of former CASCAR champion Peter Gibbons, who retired after a lengthy career.